FurkanToprak/cognitive-neuroscience/README.md

 * `Ventral`: Bottom surface of brain
 * `Posterior`: Back of brain
 * `Anterior`: Front of brain
+* `Lesion`: A region in an organ or tissue which has suffered damage through injury or disease, such as a wound, ulcer, abscess, or tumor.

 # Case Studies
 Much of our understanding of cognitive neuroscience is from case studies where a particular human is observed to have isolated damage in a specific area of the brain.
 By understanding the difference in the cognition between typical and damaged brains, we can ethically understand the function of particular brain regions in humans.
 While this does not hold the same scientific rigor as a systematic study, it would be unethical to damage human brains for experimental purposes.